 In view of academic flexibility for establishing a new secondary school, providing for transport in form of bus passes, cycles etc can prove to be a better option.
 Many of the States/UTs have implemented this option as an incentive to increase enrolment especially for girls.
+However, reservations have been expressed on the outcomes attached to such incentive based components.
 Hence, at secondary level, this provision will be available only for girls enrolled in classes IX-XII as an exceptional measure, subject to the proposal of State/UT, justifying the need for transportation/escort facility.